MaxHalford/maxhalford.github.io/content/blog/document-classification.md

 preds = [predict(doc, nlp, neigh) for doc in docs]
 ```

-This runs in ~2 seconds on my laptop.
-We can now use scikit-learn's [`classification_report`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) to assess the performance of our method (I'm reluctant to call it a model):
+This runs in ~2 seconds on my laptop -- note that there are 2,225 documents.
+We can now use scikit-learn's [`classification_report`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) to assess the predictive power of our method:

 ```py
 >>> from sklearn import metrics